1. When the sun shines, assist mental proficiency too

 What is needed is skill and aplomb with little expense.
 Salient wisdom in tales helps that, and lax surroundings, likeable and lax peers and perhaps skilled clowns.

-Those who place themselves under Yogananda's flag some way or other, are they in for losing of winning?
-Much depends on that.
+Those who place themselves under another's flag or an organisation's flag some way or other, are they in for losing of winning?
+"You win some, you lose some," is a saying.
 (7)

 Like the finest kissing, proper self-assertiveness cannot be all counterfeited.